NCAR/python-tutorial/source/tutorials/beginner.rst

     ..

-    With ``git commit``, you've updated your repository with all the changes you staged, in this case just one file.
+    With :bash:`git commit`, you've updated your repository with all the changes you staged, in this case just one file.

 12. Look at the Git logs: